Many jurisdictions have smart growth policies that encourage more compact, mixed, multi-modal development. Blog Post

 Jun 30, 2010 By

 The recently released report, Moving Cooler: Transportation Strategies to Reduce Greenhouse Gas Emissions, which recommends various VMT reduction strategies (also called mobility management, transportation demand management, TDM), has raised debate concerning the best way to reduce climate change emissions.
 Critics argue that that reducing vehicle travel is difficult and costly to consumers and the economy, and instead support strategies that change vehicle design (increased energy efficiency and alternative fuels).
-Opinion
+Blog Post

 Aug 20, 2009 By